SoftwareAG/c8y-releasenotes/content/release-10-7-0/announcements-10-7-0.md

 #### Enforcing user passwords to meet password complexity

 With the 10.9 GA release in April 2021, user passwords will be enforced to meet password complexity by default.
-The new password validation will not impact the existing users until they need to change or reset the password.
+The new password validation will not impact the existing users until they must change or reset the password.
 The password complexity is enforced:

 * During user creations